 Organic growth or like-for-like growth in revenues is the growth rate calculated at constant Group scope and exchange rates.
 The Group scope and exchange rates used are those for the reported period.
 Exchange rates for the reported period are also used to calculate growth at constant exchange rates.

 When determining activity trends by business and in accordance with internal operating performance measures, growth at constant exchange rates is calculated based on total revenues, i.e. before elimination of inter-business billing.
 The Group considers this to be more representative of activity levels by business.
 As its businesses change, an increasing number of contracts require a range of business expertise for delivery, leading to a rise in inter-business flows

-Normalised net profit is equal to profit for the year (Group share) adjusted for the impact of items recognised in “Other operating income and expense”, net of tax calculated using the effective tax rate.
-Normalised earnings per share is computed like basic earnings per share, i.e. excluding dilution.
+Normalized net profit is equal to profit for the year (Group share) adjusted for the impact of items recognized in “Other operating income and expense”, net of tax calculated using the effective tax rate.
+Normalized earnings per share is computed like basic earnings per share, i.e. excluding dilution.

 Organic free cash flow is equal to cash flow from operations less acquisitions of property, plant, equipment and intangible assets (net of disposals) and repayments of lease liabilities, adjusted for cash out relating to the net interest cost.

 Note that in the appendix, certain totals may not equal the sum of amounts due to rounding adjustments.